confidential-computing/governance/TAC/Meetings/2022/2022-04-07/CCC_TAC_Minutes-2022-04-07.md

     * Veracruz lead has taken the course (Thomas Fossati).
     * Please report back that project maintainers have been made aware of the training, and have been asked to take it.

 1. **[Kurt Taylor]** Investigate prior efforts to finalize Graduated lifecycle language, and if needed file an issue to finalize Graduated lifecycle language.
-(DT) summarized options for resolution: 1) Adopt new stages 2) talk about proposal and fix it 3) delete the proposed new terms and just use the the two currently adopted stages, sandbox and incubation
+(DT) summarized options for resolution: 1) Adopt new stages 2) talk about proposal and fix it 3) delete the proposed new terms and just use the two currently adopted stages, sandbox and incubation

 ### Completed Action Items